apache/camel-website/content/blog/FOSDEM-2020/index.md

 The Camel BoF session at FOSDEM 2019 was very well received last year and we're repeating it: the [Camel birds of a feather](https://fosdem.org/2020/schedule/event/bof_apache_camel/) will be on Saturday from 11 to 12 in the room [H.3242](https://fosdem.org/2020/schedule/buildings/#h).
 Let's meet, discuss and exchange ideas.
 Anyone wishing to share can present on any topic relating to Apache Camel is welcome to do so, though please be mindful of the time - we have one hour in this session and would like that everyone would have the chance to participate.

-Lastly, we're planning on having a social event on Saturday a chance to wind down and discuss more in one of many Belgian pubs.
-Watch this space for details on that.
+On Saturday evening, first day of FOSDEM, we have the social event, a chance to wind down and discuss more about Camel at À la Mort Subite a old traditional pub and brewery in the Brussels city center.

 I hope to see many of you at FOSDEM 2020!